JohananCS/JohananCS.github.io/essays/radgrad.md

 <img src="https://www.radgrad.org/img/radgrad_logo.png" width="100px" align="left"/>
 <p>Recently I have reviewed and used the Radgrad resource and I have gained a lot out of it.
-While it was something I briefly skimmed over at first, it was something I came back to to gain valuable information about courses and opportunities in my career path of software engineering.
+While it was something I briefly skimmed over at first, it was something I came back to in order to gain valuable information about courses and opportunities in my career path of software engineering.
 RadGrad is a wonderful tool that I would not have otherwise known about.
 After completing the tutorial on the website, I have a lot to say as to what I like about it and what I've learned from it.
 </p>
 <p>

 <h2>Values</h2>
 <p>
-In addition to it’s assistant and resource provision for students, RadGrad also has strong pillars in what they stand for and what they believe.
+In addition to its assistant and resource provision for students, RadGrad also has strong pillars in what they stand for and what they believe.
 They are founded on three concepts: engagement, retention, and diversity.
 Their goal is explained as:

 <figure class="quote">
   <blockquote>